redis/redis/README.md

     % make distclean

-This will clean: jemalloc, lua, hiredis, linenoise and hdr_histogram.
+This will clean: jemalloc, lua, hiredis, linenoise and other dependencies.

 Also if you force certain build options like 32bit target, no C compiler optimizations (for debugging purposes), and other similar build time options,